Shivam-21-11/Custom_Object_Detection_tensorflow/README.md

 ## Info
 - The Over-all Steps are divided into two jupyter notebook
-- The first noteebook(Image Collection.ipynb) contains all the code which is used to collect the data for training and testing and image labeling.
+- The first notebook(Image Collection.ipynb) contains all the code which is used to collect the data for training and testing and image labeling.
 - The second notebook(model.ipynb) contains all the code which deals with model creation/tweaking , evaluation and prediction.

 ## Image Collection.ipynb